MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

     ![image](../media/az104-mod3-image19.png)

-1. Use the **Upload/Download files** option under Manage Files dropdown to upload the template and parameters file from the downloads directory.
-You will need to upload each file separately.
+1. On the toolbar of the Cloud Shell pane, select the Select **Manage files** icon, in the drop-down menu, select **Upload** and upload the the template and parameters file from the downloads directory.
+You will need to upload each file separately one after the another.

    ![image](../media/az10498.png)